ryangriggs/GoogleTimelineMapper/README.md

 # GoogleTimelineMapper
-Map and Browse Google Timeline Semantic Location History data
+Map and Browse Google Timeline Semantic Location History data.

-This single file web app allows you to load Google Timeline data exported via Google Takeout and map the locations.
+This single-file web app allows you to load Google Timeline data exported via Google Takeout and map the locations.
 You can select individual locations and export all selected locations to a CSV file.
 Useful for browsing location history and capturing the items of interest for later.

-[Open the app](https://ryangriggs.github.io/GoogleTimelineMapper/) (hosted on Github Pages)
+[Open the app](https://ryangriggs.github.io/GoogleTimelineMapper/) (hosted on Github Pages) (No data is uploaded to a server: everything runs in the local browser.)

 # Usage
  - Export data from your [Google Timeline](https://timeline.google.com) using [Google Takeout](https://takeout.google.com)